 Inability to keep fluids down

-Drink small amounts of water throughout the day
+Drink small amounts of water all day long

 Image via Flickr.